-Regeneration is an interconnected process of becoming that all living beings participate in, where the healthy unfolding of every life form is inextricably connected with the healthy unfolding of everything else.
-This interconnected process includes the unfolding of everything from tiny bacteria cells, to insects, trees, animals and human beings, right through to schools, organisations, societies, and the Earth as a whole.
+Regeneration is an interdependent process of becoming that all living beings participate in, where the healthy unfolding of every life form is inextricably connected with the healthy unfolding of everything else.
+This interdependent process includes the unfolding of everything from tiny bacteria cells, to insects, trees, animals and human beings, right through to schools, organisations, societies, and the Earth as a whole.

 To explore the nature of regeneration in more detail, lets follow the unfolding of a seed.

 “If you look at the concept of development in the organic world; you have a seed.
 You plant the seed and then you nurture the seed.
 And the seed becomes a tree, and then it bears fruit.
 It manifests its own nature, its own being, by growing and unfolding.” — Ha Vinh Tho